How to use Regular Expressions (Regex) in Google Analytics

 What are regular expressions in Google Analytics?

-Regular expressions (regex for short) can help speed up your use of Google Analytics as well as add extra flexibility to the way you include (or exclude) particular data and information from reports.
+Regular expressions (or regex for short) can help speed up your use of Google Analytics as well as add extra flexibility to the way you include (or exclude) particular data and information from reports.
 You can think of regular expressions as a way to search for and match particular information.
 If you’re just getting started, then regular expressions can be daunting, but remember that you don’t need to memorize them and there are plenty of resources to help you!

 Get the Regular Expressions Cheat Sheet

-Download the Regular Expressions Cheat Sheet
+Download the Regex Cheat Sheet

 You will notice we’re using some special characters to only include the two folders in our report.
-These are the ^ (caret) and the | (pipe) and we’re using them to create our regular expression.
-You can enter your regular expression in the table filter (search box) inside your Google Analytics reports.
-Here we can see the regular expression in the pages report:
+These are the ^ (caret), the | (pipe), and the $ (dollar sign).
+We’re using them to create our regular expression.
+When you create a custom Exploration report, you can apply a filter that includes a regular expression.
+Here we can see an Exploration report with the filter applied:

 Now let’s look at how this regular expression works.